 WilsonPro is Wilson Electronics’ commercial cellular amplifier brand.
-Unlike the Wilson’s weBoost consumer brand, which has distinctly different kits, the differences between the WilsonPro 70 and WilsonPro 70 Plus commercial amplifiers, aren’t as apparent at first glance.
+Unlike Wilson’s weBoost Connect 4G and Connect 4G‑X consumer boosters that have distinctly different visual styling, the differences between the WilsonPro 70 and WilsonPro 70 Plus commercial amplifiers aren’t as apparent at first glance.

-In this article, we’ll be discussing the 50-ohm versions of the WilsonPro 70 and 70 Plus.
+In this article we’ll review the 50-ohm versions of the WilsonPro 70 and 70 Plus.

 - WilsonPro 70: starting at $1,099